 BRANCH OFFICE

-However, due to unavoidable reasons and circumstances, the opening of this new branch office has been delayed.
-As of the date of this report, the company does not have any branch offices.
+As on the date of this report, the company does not have any branch offices.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-During the year under review, there was no change in the composition of the Board of Directors and the Management team of the company.
+During the Year there is no change in the composition of the Board of Directors and the Management team of the company.

 CONSTITUTION OF BOARD